 One of the most effective treatments that will provide you with pain relief and make sure that you have a ton of support and comfort in your feet is to go with insoles or orthotics.
 These will give cushioning and allow support in all the right places.

-What Insoles Should I Choose to Treat Calf Pain, Being an Athlete?
+What Insoles Should I Choose to Treat Calf Pain, For Athletes?

 This model from SOLE is going to provide a moderate amount of cushioning for the feet when you need to be active, which will reduce some of the strain that y our plantar fascia will have to take on as you move around.
 When the tendon at the bottom of the feet is happy, then the calves will be happy as well.